 Lake Forest Park served as the Lead Agency for the Parties and a decision making body, called the NEMC Committee, governed and administered the agreement.
 The budget for the one-year duration of the agreement was \$65,000 and the maximum financial commitment for the City of Kenmore was \$25,000.

 A successor agreement, effective January 1 2017, was negotiated and executed in December 2016.
-This agreement is for a three year term and establishes Kenmore's cost sharing responsibility to be 30.75% or \$42,909 for the first year.
+This agreement is for a three year term and establishes Kenmore's cost sharing responsibility to be 30.75% or \$42,511 for 2018.